iterative/dvc.org/public/static/docs/use-cases/sharing-data-and-model-files.md

 remote = myremote
 ```

-`dvc remote` provides a wide variety of options to configure S3 bucket.
-For more
+`dvc remote modify` provides a wide variety of options to configure S3 buckets.
-information see `dvc remote modify`.

 Let's commit your changes and push your code: